nashville-software-school/client-side-mastery/book-3-fun-functions/chapters/FUNCTIONS_ASSESSMENT.md

 ## Testing Your Code

-When you believe you have code that works, you should add, commit, and push your code.
-Then, go to the **Actions** tab on your Github repository and see if your code passes the tests.
+When you believe you have code that works, and you're merged your branch into `main`, go to the **Actions** tab on your Github repository and see if your code passes the tests.

 If your code works you should see a green checkmark.
 If your code did not pass the tests, you will see a red x.